ZombieGeeK0/BlueWolf/README.md

 ### ⚠️ WARNING ⚠️

 _BlueWolf should always be used for educational and lawful purposes.
-The author of this project (ZombieGeeK0), disclaims any responsibility for the data that this tool may cause.
-Copyright ©2024 BlueWolf_
+The author of this project (ZombieGeeK0), disclaims any responsibility for the data that this tool may cause. <a href="https://github.com/ZombieGeeK0/BlueWolf?tab=MIT-1-ov-file">Copyright</a> ©2024 BlueWolf_

 ### 💻 FUNCTIONALITIES 💻